hpc-uk/archer-benchmarks/reports/single_node/index.md

 performance increase of just 2.7x.
 Of course, these effects may be affected by the size of the benchmark, with a larger GROMACS benchmark able to make better use of the additonal SIMD performance available.
-However, this benchmark has been chosen by the biomolecular simulation research community to be representative of their use of HPC systems and so this performance comparison is of direct interest
+However, this benchmark has been chosen by the biomolecular simulation research community to be representative of their use of HPC systems and so this performance comparison is of direct interest.

 <a id="summary"></a>
 ## 4. Summary and Conclusions

 We have run three different HPC application benchamrks on a number of different UK national HPC services with a variety of different processor architectures.
-In particular, we compared the single node performance of the applications across the different
+In particular, we compared the single node performance of the applications across the different HPC systems.
-HPC systems.

-In general, we were able to broadly correlate the performance of the different applications to particular properties of the compute node architecture (such as floating point performance and memory bandwidth) but there we a number of exceptions to these correlations that we plan to investigate further which we describe below.
+In general, we were able to broadly correlate the performance of the different applications to particular properties of the compute node architecture (such as floating point performance and number of memory channels) but there we a number of exceptions to these correlations that we plan to investigate further which we describe below.

 ### 4.1 CASTEP

-CASTEP performance was generally correlated to floating point performance of the compute node.
+CASTEP performance is strongly correlated to floating point performance of the compute node.
 However, the Isambard (Marvell ThunderX2 Arm64) system showed lower performance than would be expected from the ordering of floating point performance of the different nodes.
 This could be due to a number of factors, potentially including: